rage/java-programming/data/part-3/2-lists.md

 <!-- Vihje: yhdistele tässä tehtävissä "Listan suurin luku" ja "Kysytyn luvun indeksi" harjoittelemiasi ohjelmia.
 Etsi ensin pienin luku, ja etsi tämän jälkeen pienimmän luvun indeksi. -->

 Hint: combine the programs you wrote for the exercises "Greatest number in the list" and "Index of the requested number".
-First find the smalleest number, and then find the index of that number.
+First find the smallest number, and then find the index of that number.

 </programming-exercise>